 MSc Chemical Engineering for Energy and Environment

-The master’s programme in Chemical Engineering for Energy and Environment offers students a comprehensive education in the diverse field of chemical engineering with an emphasis on sustainability.
-Graduates will possess the engineering tools necessary to meet the future challenge of how best to use the available energy and finite natural resources.
+The master's programme in Chemical Engineering for Energy and Environment delivers extensive knowledge in the diverse field of Chemical Engineering with a focus on sustainability.
+Students acquire modern tools to analyse various processes, from the production of biofuels to the purification of drinking water.
+Graduates have the engineering skills needed to meet the societal challenge of how best to use our available energy and finite natural resources.

 Chemical Engineering for Energy and Environment at KTH

 Students on the programme will gain advanced knowledge and skills in chemical engineering and obtain modern tools to analyse various processes.
 These processes can be anything from the production of biofuels and energy storage to the purification of drinking water and exhaust gases.
 Students will acquire competence through the whole chain, from raw materials to final product.
 The analyses of the processes often include aspects of chemicals, heat, electricity and the environment.